qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/OrganizationApi.md

 - **Accept**: application/json

 <a name="requestDeletionOfOrganization"></a>
-# **requestDeletionOfOrganization**
-> requestDeletionOfOrganization(organizationId, requestReason)

-Sends a deletion request to the system.
-The request will be examined by Stalker administrators.
+## **POST** /organization/{organizationId}/requestdeletion

 Sends a deletion request to the system.
 The request will be examined by Stalker administrators.
 Only web-app administrators can access this end-point.

 ### Parameters